SHEFFIELD SYNCHRONIZED SKATING ACADEMY MEMBER HANDBOOK 2025-2026

 All BIS affiliates and members will:

-• accept the moral and legal responsibility to implement procedures to provide a duty of care for
+• accept the moral and legal responsibility to implement procedures to provide a duty of care for young people and vulnerable adults, safeguard their wellbeing and protect them from harm;

 • respect and promote the rights, wishes and feelings of young people and vulnerable adults;

-• recognise that some young people and vulnerable adults face additional barriers to getting help
+• recognise that some young people and vulnerable adults face additional barriers to getting help because of increased vulnerabilities which could include their ethnicity, gender, age, religion, disability, sexual orientation, social background or culture;

-• ensure they adopt best practice to safeguard and protect young people and vulnerable adults
+• ensure they adopt best practice to safeguard and protect young people and vulnerable adults from abuse and to reduce the likelihood of allegations being made against themselves;

-• accept and abide by the Safeguarding Policy and Procedures and the BIS Code of Ethics and
+• accept and abide by the Safeguarding Policy and Procedures and the BIS Code of Ethics and Conduct as well as all other policies, procedures and guidance

 • respond appropriately to any complaints about poor practice or allegations of abuse.